 The 19th Annual Ethics Bowl

-The SAA Committee on Ethics invites graduate and undergraduate students to organize a team of 3 to 5 participants with a faculty mentor to take part in the next year's event during the 84th Annual Meeting of the SAA, April 10-14, 2019, in Albuquerque, NM.
+The SAA Committee on Ethics invites graduate and undergraduate students to organize a team of 3 to 5 participants with a faculty mentor to take part in the next year's event during the 85th Annual Meeting of the SAA, April 22-26, 2020, in Austin, TX.

 If your university* is interested in participating in the event, please contact us at email@example.com by January 31, 2024.
 To register for this event, send an email to the organizing committee with the names and email addresses of the 3-5 members of your team and your faculty mentor.
 Please designate a chief contact person (team member or faculty mentor) to receive emails and instructions on behalf of the team.